gapitio/gapit-htmlgraphics-panel/website/docs/references.md

 ## codeData (global)

 :::caution
-codeData is here for backwards compatibility.
-Please use customProperties instead.
+codeData is deprecated.
+Use customProperties instead.
 :::

 Same as [customProperties](#customproperties-global)